sp80808/ai-dj/README.md

 👉 **[Request Access Here](https://huggingface.co/stabilityai/stable-audio-open-1.0)**

 This step is required for the AI music generation to function properly.
-Access is typically granted within a few hours.
+Access is free.

 ## Setup